FAQS

 How long has Camp Wojtyla been running?

 Camp Wojtyla began our first pilot program in 2007.
 It has been quite an adventure since!
-Summer of 2024 will be our EIGHTEENTH season!
+Summer of 2025 will be our NINETEENTH season!

 How many campers do you typically serve?